lego0901/CP_Library/README.md

     - The test code will not be added if you import your library.
 (Since it is not wrapped inside the marks.)

-- You can easily add your own library just keeping the above basic structure.
+- You can easily add your own library by just keeping the above basic structure.